alexiskhoury/control/README.md

 # Control #
-This is a simple library reproducing IEC-61131 standard function blocks to use with arduino micro-processor (or any compatible processor).
+This is a simple library reproducing IEC-61131 standard function blocks to use with arduino micro-processor or any compatible processor (Atmel AVR, Espressif, STM32, etc.).

 ## Revision History ##